Shagun20-03/Ringover-Fullstack-Task/README.md

 # Ringover-Fullstack-Task
-This project is bootstrapped with "[Create React App]" "(https://github.com/facebook/create-react-app)" Commands required to run this application
+This project is bootstrapped with <a href="https://github.com/facebook/create-react-app" target="_blank">Create React App</a>
+Commands required to run this application
 In the project directory run: